 If someone has an IDD, it’s important not only that they feel welcome but also that their friends and family members feel comfortable around them too–so keep these pointers in mind:

-If they have trouble understanding what’s happening at first or getting involved, don’t assume that they don’t want to participate.
+Remember, if they have trouble understanding what’s happening at first or getting involved, don’t assume that they don’t want to participate.
 They may need some extra support from you or another person who understands their needs better than you do.

-Respect their choices about how much involvement they want in the activity; for example, if someone doesn’t want to talk much but enjoys listening quietly while others talk around them (a common trait among people with autism), then let them do so without pressuring them into talking more often than necessary
+Respect their choices about how much involvement they want in the activity.
+For example, if someone doesn’t want to talk much but enjoys listening quietly while others talk around them (a common trait among people with autism), then let them do so without pressuring them into talking more often than necessary.

-Ask before touching.
+Ask before touching

 Be Open to Learning